-10. Privacy
+8.6.
+Privacy

-Council will handle all records in accordance with the Privacy & Data Protection Act 2013 and Council's Privacy and Data Protection Policy and Guidelines.

-Complainants can expect their complaint will be investigated in confidence, to the extent possible, however it is noted that all complaints lodged with Council are subject to the Freedom of information Act, 1982 and confidentiality cannot be guaranteed under the provisions of that legislation.
+We will handle all records in accordance with the Privacy & Data Protection Act 2013 and Council's Privacy and Data Protection Policy and Guidelines.
+When you make a complaint, we will handle and investigate it in confidence, to the extent possible.
+All complaints lodged with Council are subject to the Freedom of Information Act, 1982 and therefore confidentiality cannot be guaranteed under the provisions of that legislation.

-11. Record Keeping
+8.7.
+Record keeping

-All staff are responsible for record keeping in accordance with Council's Records Management Policy.

-Complaints within the scope of this policy will generally be recorded in:
+We will record all complaints in accordance with Council's Records Management Policy.
+Complaints within the scope of this policy will be recorded, tracked, and stored in Council's Customer Request System.
+Some complaint material may also be stored within Council's Document Management System.

-- Pathway Council's Customer Request System (CRS); - Knox Explorer Council's Document Management System; or - Another appropriate line of business system.

-Typical records that should be kept in relation to all complaints and reviews will include:
+Wherever possible, we will keep the following records in relation to all complaints and reviews:

-- The complainant's details; - How and when the complaint was received; - A description of the complaint; - The complainant's desired outcome (if known); - Details of the officer(s) responsible for handling the complaint; - Details of any action taken and/or how the matter has been investigated, including key dates, contact with the complainant, notes of discussions, investigation response times, copies of correspondence, and the outcome (including the reasoning for the decision); - When the complaint was finalised; - Relevant demographic or other statistical information that could help improve services; and - Any recommendations for improvement, and who is responsible for implementing them.
+- complainant details - how and when the complaint was received - a description of the complaint - the complainant's desired outcome (if known) - details of the officer(s) responsible for handling the complaint - details of any action taken and/or how the matter has been investigated, including key dates, contact with the complainant, notes of discussions, investigation response times, copies of correspondence, and the outcome (including the reasoning for the decision) - when the complaint was finalised - relevant demographic or other statistical information that could help improve services - any recommendations for improvement, and who is responsible for implementing them.

-12. Analysing and Reporting on Performance
+8.8.
+Analysing and reporting on performance